bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Hangings
   - Happens in more civilized cities, e.g. Whiteridge, Glennroch, & Aerilon

+## The werewolf attack

+- Lanely and Fredrick (hald elf and lycanthrope)
+  - Lost her right hand (missing)

 ## Assassinating a nice professor in Whiteridge

 - Argent got a scroll depicting